willyywt/willyywt.github.io/_posts/2021-10-24-gromit-mpx-a-really-awesome-screen-annotation-tool.md

 ![gromit mpx on GNOME with VSCodium and appindicator extension](../../../static/2021-10-24-1.png "gromit mpx on GNOME with VSCodium and appindicator extension")

 ## Graphics tablets
 Magically, it works with graphics tablets, although the developer did not primary aim at tablets.
-XWayland does not provides direct access to hardware though: XWayland only provides a virtual input device which does not reflect all capabilities of hardware devices, so I can only expect very basic usage of graphic tablets.
-To completely support graphic tablets on XWayland is not possible: the best can do is to start a native wayland process, collect events from it, and send messages to the main process.

 I have one Wacom ctl 672 tablet (costs just 500 RMB, since it's an beginner model).
 Its graphic tablet stylus has two buttons on it, and when using gromit-mpx I am able to use the upper one as right click (work as an eraser on gromit-mpx) and the lower one as a middle click (which creates green color annotations on gromit-mpx).
-The annotations are also pressure sensitive but only rounded to two levels of line thickness.
+The annotations are also pressure sensitive.

 ## Some primitive hacking
 TODO: make this hacking more "professional", and not so primitive